terrarium-earth/Chipped/README.md

 ## Important Notes

-With the release of our newest update 2.0.0, the new age of Chipped has begun!
-To have connected textures work in-game, please download the mod [Connected Textures Mod](https://www.curseforge.com/minecraft/mc-mods/ctm), or for fabric users [Connected Textures Refabricated Mod](https://www.curseforge.com/minecraft/texture-packs/ctp).
+With the release of our newest update 3.0.0, the new age of Chipped has begun!
+To have connected textures work in-game, please download the mod [Athena](https://modrinth.com/mod/athena-ctm).
 We plan to keep releasing more cool blocks in future updates so stay tuned!!!
 We also want to give a special shoutout to all the people who have been with us for over a year since we started working on chipped.
 It is so good to see people enjoying the mod we put so much time into!!
 We love you all <3